samhkwest/tradepro/README.md

       In New York (NY), sales tax rate is 8.875%, food and clothing are exempted.

-8. The product categories and the exemption list of tax rates are stored in a application properties file in yaml format:
+8. The product categories and the exemption list of tax rates are stored in a configurable application properties file, in yaml format:
 ```json
       app:
         salestax: